 From the software menu, select “Sequence,” then “sequence table”

 Enter your samples, being sure to check the vial locations in the autosampler (201 – 208).
-Use ctrl-c and ctrl-v to copy and paste rows.
+Use ctrl-c and ctrl-v or “copy” and “paste” buttons in lower lefthand part of screen to copy and paste rows.
 You need to change only the vial location, sample name, and sample description.
 Everything else should remain the same.

 Place your samples in the correct autosampler locations.